-The ORADBA (typically named ora_dba on Windows, and dba on UNIX) is a database user group that may exist or can be created on an Oracle server.
+The ORADBA (typically named ora\dba on Windows, and dba on UNIX) is a database user group that may exist or can be created on an Oracle server.
 The ndtrack (in agent-based or zero touch inventory collection) runs using the NT AUTHORITY\SYSTEM identity in Windows and root on UNIX.
-For Windows, the NT AUTHORITY\SYSTEM must be a member of ora_dba group.
+For Windows, the NT AUTHORITY\SYSTEM must be a member of ora\dba group, if not configured to run as a non-sysdba user.
 For UNIX, ndtrack impersonates the first database user in the dba group.
 You can perform the following test to verify whether Oracle local OS authentication is adequately configured for the FlexNet inventory agent (in either agent-based or zero touch inventory collection) to gather Oracle inventory:

 - 1. Log onto a computer running Oracle Database software as a user that is a member of the ORADB group. - 2.
-Ensure that the ORACLE_HOME and ORACLE_SID environment variables are set. - 3.
+Ensure that the ORACLE\HOME and ORACLE\SID environment variables are set. - 3.
 Run the sqlplus / as sysdba command to test Oracle database connectivity. - 4.
-Do either of the following: - On Windows: Verify that the local NT_Authority\SYSTEM account is a member of the ora_dba group (by default, this is the case)

-• On UNIX: Verify that there is at least one user in the dba group.
+Do either of the following: - On Windows: Verify that the local NT\Authority\SYSTEM account is a member of the ora\dba group (by default, this is the case) - On UNIX: Verify that there is at least one user in the dba group.
 The FlexNet inventory agent runs as root, and then impersonates the first user in this group when connecting to Oracle database.